-Design and Fabrication of a Cast Titanium Sphere for 4000m Ocean Depth
+Design and Fabrication of a 4000-meter-rated Cast Titanium Sphere for Deep Sea Scientific Instruments

 Douglas M. Pargett

-Abstract—A spherical pressure housing greater than 1 meter in diameter has been designed, fabricated from cast 6AL4V titanium and tested for 4000m seawater depth operation.
+Abstract—A spherical pressure housing slightly larger than 1 meter in diameter has been designed, fabricated from cast 6AL4V titanium and tested for 4000m seawater depth operation to house scientific instrumentation.
 This paper discusses the design considerations, methodology, fabrication processes, and hyperbaric testing of the sphere.
 An additional note on mounting equipment inside the sphere is included.